 Graduate PLUS Loans are a part of the William D. Ford Federal Direct Loan Program.
-These loans are available to graduate students enrolled at least half time (4 credit hours) who are seeking additional financial assistance to cover up to 100% of the total cost of education, minus other financial aid you've been awarded.
+These loans are available to graduate students enrolled at least half time (3 credit hours) who are seeking additional financial assistance to cover up to 100% of the total cost of attendance, minus other financial aid already awarded.
 Students may borrow up to their full cost of attendance for the academic year, less any other aid received for that year.
-The borrower and the AJMLS Financial Aid Office work with the Department of Education (DoE) to complete the loan process and deliver loan funds to you.
-Your Financial Aid Notification will let you know the amount of Direct Graduate PLUS Loan that you are eligible to borrow.
+The borrower and the OFA work with the Department of Education (DoE) to complete the loan process and deliver loan funds to you.
+The Financial Aid Award Letter for the Academic Year will indicate the amount of Direct Stafford Unsubsidized and Graduate PLUS Loan funds that students are eligible to borrow.
+The Graduate PLUS Loan approval is a credit based decision, and students are required to complete a separate application at www.studentloans.gov.
+The application must be completed prior to the end of the Add/Drop period.